 Brick Tuckpointing Services in Wellington

-Tuckpointing is one of my most requested services in Wellington.
-The freeze-thaw cycles we experience rapidly deteriorate mortar joints.
-I’ve seen chimneys that needed minimal tuckpointing turn into major structural repairs because homeowners waited too long.
+Tuckpointing is one of the jobs people ask me for the most up in Wellington.
+Those freeze-thaw cycles I mentioned tear through mortar joints quick.
+I've watched chimneys that needed a little tuckpointing turn into major structural repairs because the homeowner waited too long.

 Tuckpointing Cost Factors